GSA/CFO.gov/_cards/2021-11-26-0510-Primary-Accounting-Analysis-Mid.md

 behavior_illustrations: "Interprets and evaluates accounting information using a variety of analytical methods to provide recommendations"
 proficiency_level_definition: Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
- - Data Analysis in Excel, Data Society, <a href="https://datasociety.meldr.ai/courses/DataSocietyExcel/DataAnalysisInExcel">https://datasociety.meldr.ai/courses/DataSocietyExcel/DataAnalysisInExcel</a>
+- <a href="https://datasociety.meldr.ai/courses/DataSocietyExcel/DataAnalysisInExcel">Data Analysis in Excel, Data Society</a>
- - Decision Trees in Python, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/DecisionTrees">https://datasociety.meldr.ai/courses/DataScience/DecisionTrees</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/DecisionTrees">Decision Trees in Python, Data Society</a>
- - Intermediate Clustering in Python, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/IntermediateClustering">https://datasociety.meldr.ai/courses/DataScience/IntermediateClustering</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/IntermediateClustering">Intermediate Clustering in Python, Data Society</a>
- - Introduction to Classification in Python, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/IntroToClassification">https://datasociety.meldr.ai/courses/DataScience/IntroToClassification</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/IntroToClassification">Introduction to Classification in Python, Data Society</a>
- - Introduction to Clustering in Python, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/IntroToClustering">https://datasociety.meldr.ai/courses/DataScience/IntroToClustering</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/IntroToClustering">Introduction to Clustering in Python, Data Society</a>
- - Logistic Regression in Python, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/LogisticRegression">https://datasociety.meldr.ai/courses/DataScience/LogisticRegression</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/LogisticRegression">Logistic Regression in Python, Data Society</a>
- - Multiple Linear Regression in Python, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/MultipleRegression">https://datasociety.meldr.ai/courses/DataScience/MultipleRegression</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/MultipleRegression">Multiple Linear Regression in Python, Data Society</a>
- - Simple Linear Regression in Python, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/SimpleRegression">https://datasociety.meldr.ai/courses/DataScience/SimpleRegression</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/SimpleRegression">Simple Linear Regression in Python, Data Society</a>
- - Interactive Visualization with Bokeh, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/InteractiveVisualizationWithBokeh">https://datasociety.meldr.ai/courses/DataScience/InteractiveVisualizationWithBokeh</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/InteractiveVisualizationWithBokeh">Interactive Visualization with Bokeh, Data Society</a>
- - Interactive Visualization with Plotly, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/InteractiveVisualizationWithPlotly">https://datasociety.meldr.ai/courses/DataScience/InteractiveVisualizationWithPlotly</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/InteractiveVisualizationWithPlotly">Interactive Visualization with Plotly, Data Society</a>
- - Introduction to Visualization in Python, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience/IntroToVisualizationInPython">https://datasociety.meldr.ai/courses/DataScience/IntroToVisualizationInPython</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience/IntroToVisualizationInPython">Introduction to Visualization in Python, Data Society</a>
- - Decision Trees in R, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience-R/DecisionTreesInR">https://datasociety.meldr.ai/courses/DataScience-R/DecisionTreesInR</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience-R/DecisionTreesInR">Decision Trees in R, Data Society</a>
- - Interactive Visualization in R, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience-R/InteractiveVisualizationInR">https://datasociety.meldr.ai/courses/DataScience-R/InteractiveVisualizationInR</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience-R/InteractiveVisualizationInR">Interactive Visualization in R, Data Society</a>
- - Intermediate Clustering in R, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience-R/IntermediateClusteringInR">https://datasociety.meldr.ai/courses/DataScience-R/IntermediateClusteringInR</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience-R/IntermediateClusteringInR">Intermediate Clustering in R, Data Society</a>
- - Introduction to Classification in R, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience-R/IntroToClassificationInR">https://datasociety.meldr.ai/courses/DataScience-R/IntroToClassificationInR</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience-R/IntroToClassificationInR">Introduction to Classification in R, Data Society</a>
- - Introduction to Clustering in R, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience-R/IntroToClusteringInR">https://datasociety.meldr.ai/courses/DataScience-R/IntroToClusteringInR</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience-R/IntroToClusteringInR">Introduction to Clustering in R, Data Society</a>
- - Introduction to Visualization in R, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience-R/IntroToVisualizationInR">https://datasociety.meldr.ai/courses/DataScience-R/IntroToVisualizationInR</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience-R/IntroToVisualizationInR">Introduction to Visualization in R, Data Society</a>
- - Logistic Regression in R, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience-R/LogisticRegressionInR">https://datasociety.meldr.ai/courses/DataScience-R/LogisticRegressionInR</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience-R/LogisticRegressionInR">Logistic Regression in R, Data Society</a>
- - Multiple Linear Regression in R, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience-R/MultipleRegressionInR">https://datasociety.meldr.ai/courses/DataScience-R/MultipleRegressionInR</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience-R/MultipleRegressionInR">Multiple Linear Regression in R, Data Society</a>
- - Simple Linear Regression in R, Data Society, <a href="https://datasociety.meldr.ai/courses/DataScience-R/SimpleRegressionInR">https://datasociety.meldr.ai/courses/DataScience-R/SimpleRegressionInR</a>
+- <a href="https://datasociety.meldr.ai/courses/DataScience-R/SimpleRegressionInR">Simple Linear Regression in R, Data Society</a>
- - Data Literacy for Managers, Data Society, <a href="https://datasociety.meldr.ai/courses/DataSocietyPowerBI/IntroductionToPowerBI">https://datasociety.meldr.ai/courses/DataSocietyPowerBI/IntroductionToPowerBI</a>
+- <a href="https://datasociety.meldr.ai/courses/DataSocietyPowerBI/IntroductionToPowerBI">Data Literacy for Managers, Data Society</a>
- - Introduction to Power BI, Data Society, <a href="https://datasociety.meldr.ai/courses/DataSocietyPowerBI/IntroductionToPowerBI">https://datasociety.meldr.ai/courses/DataSocietyPowerBI/IntroductionToPowerBI</a>
+- <a href="https://datasociety.meldr.ai/courses/DataSocietyPowerBI/IntroductionToPowerBI">Introduction to Power BI, Data Society</a>
- - Introduction to Tableau, Data Society, <a href="https://datasociety.meldr.ai/courses/DataSocietyTableau/IntroductionToTableau">https://datasociety.meldr.ai/courses/DataSocietyTableau/IntroductionToTableau</a>
+- <a href="https://datasociety.meldr.ai/courses/DataSocietyTableau/IntroductionToTableau">Introduction to Tableau, Data Society</a>
- - RShiny Apps, Data Society, <a href="r.ai/courses/DataScience-R/RShinyApps">r.ai/courses/DataScience-R/RShinyApps</a>
+- <a href="r.ai/courses/DataScience-R/RShinyApps">RShiny Apps, Data Society</a>
 filters: Primary-Accounting-Analysis GS-10-13 series-0510
 ---